 The late baroque St. Martin church is probably the biggest and most treasured building in Schwyz.
-It is right next to the Town hall, right in the heart of Schwyz.
-The first base of this church was built back in the 9th century, but rebuilt as it looks back in 1774.
-These old stairs to the city square was built 1889, so the final looks of this beautiful church was finished in the end of 19th century.
+It is right next to the Townhall, right in the heart of Schwyz.
+The first base of this church was built back in the 9th century but rebuilt as it looks back in 1774.
+These old stairs to the city square were built in 1889, so the final looks of this beautiful church were finished at the end of the 19th century.

-I think this tree, in the end of November or maybe all autumn is the dominant spectacle in Schwyz.
+I think this tree, at the end of November or maybe all autumn is the dominant spectacle in Schwyz.
 It captures all beauty of fall in its leaves.
 It caught my eyes right away.
-It is in the backyard of Town hall.
+It is in the backyard of Townhall.
 If you are in Schwyz in autumn, you must visit this tree.

 I did not resist to make one more picture of this beautiful tree.